What’s The Best Way To Learn To Code?

 • Usually have options to specialize into specific niches, or go deep and become a full-stack developer

-• Can answer questions, even if you’ve already been hired and need help in an area 😉
+• Instructors can answer questions, even if you’ve already been hired and need help in an area 😉

 Cons: